 What is the plan?

 8555 Santa Monica is a five-story pedestrian oriented building.
-New neighborhood-serving retail spaces will open on Santa Monica Blvd, with restaurants and cafes surrounding a beautifully landscaped open-air plaza.
+New neighborhood-serving retail spaces will open on Santa Monica Blvd, with restaurants and shops surrounding a beautifully landscaped open-air plaza.
 The second floor will feature live-work units, salon spaces and creative offices.
 Residential units will occupy a portion of the second level and the remaining three floors.
 The project is designed to comply with current zoning codes.

 What kind of housing?

 In total there will be 94 market-rate apartments and 17 units designated as affordable housing.

 How much parking?